OpenRefine/openrefine.org/docs/manual/grelfunctions.md

 sidebar_label: GREL functions
 ---

+**Besides the reference guide below, OpenRefine's GitHub wiki has [a page with many examples and recipes of frequently-used GREL functions](https://github.com/OpenRefine/OpenRefine/wiki/Recipes).**

 ## Reading this reference {#reading-this-reference}

 For the reference below, the function is given in full-length notation and the in-text examples are written in dot notation.
 Shorthands are used to indicate the kind of [data type](exploring#data-types) used in each function: s for string, b for boolean, n for number, d for date, a for array, p for a regex pattern, and o for object (meaning any data type), as well as “null” and “error” data types.